goshiphq/goship-cms/content/blog/how-to-file-a-freight-claim.md

 ---
-keywords: freight claim
+keywords: freight claim, freight damage
 author: GoShip Admin
-title: How To File A Freight Claim?
+title: How To Accurately File A Freight Claim?
 intro: "Even if your shipping strategy is perfect, and you are using a good shipping provider, sometimes freight damage is difficult to avoid.
 There are different reasons why your load may suffer damage upon arrival, like multiple